Bulk workflows

 Bulk QR projects fail when naming, destination URLs, or print formats are improvised late in production.

-QR Code Crafter’s API and static format support make it practical to generate repeated assets without a manual design queue.
+QR Code Crafter’s browser ZIP builder, API, and static format support make it practical to generate repeated assets without a manual design queue or account dashboard.

 Key decisions